Home » Blog » Patch My PC v Robopack – Package Managers Bake-Off

 Patch My PC Cloud

-You’re then presented with the connection options from PMPC Cloud, which will allow you to start creating your deployments.
+You’re then presented with the connection options from Patch My PC Cloud, which will allow you to start creating your deployments.
 For this product, you can connect to either or both Intune directly and/or your deployment of Publisher.
 Unless you want the functionality to use the ‘Publisher’ software specifically or publish custom apps, just connecting with Intune will give you the functionality you need to deploy apps to Intune-managed Windows devices.

 Upon selecting your application and clicking it, you’re presented with the packaged details.
 In this scenario, I’m using Adobe Acrobat Reader as I’m using the same tenant to publish to.
 So yes, you can use the two toolsets alongside each other if you want to.
 Clicking the ‘More Info’ button will give you supporting information relating to the app.
 Notice the architecture, Source, Last updated and Languages.